tltsutltsu/libretranslate-api/README.md

 Simple NPM package for interaction with LibreTranslate API, for those who want a open-source alternative to Google Translate, supports self-hosted versions.

+**NOTICE: This is not official, I only created it for simple interaction with LibreTranslate, through NPM**

 ## Installation

 **Node.js v17.5.0 or newer with fetch is required.**